leoGeraldino/leoGeraldino/README.md

 <h1>Hello everybody! 👋</h1>
 <br>
 My name is Leonardo and I'm a brazilian software developer.
-I love technology in general and I'm currently pursuing a bachelor's degree in Information Technology at UNIVESP, a brazilian university.<br>
+I love technology in general and I'm currently pursuing a bachelor's degree in Information Technology at <a target ="_blank" href="https://univesp.br/">UNIVESP</a>, a brazilian university.<br>
 I'm currently studying the following front-end technologies: HTML, CSS and JS.
 I'm loving Python too, more especifically, Django and Flask web frameworks.
-I also have knowledge in C and C++ languages, focused on embedded systems.<hr>
+A little bit of pygame too.<br> I also have knowledge in C and C++ languages, focused on embedded systems, and some of knowledge in Java<hr>

 - 🔭 I’m currently working on myself, studying hard and working hard 💪
 - 🌱 I’m currently learning front-end technologies and some of Python too 🐍
 - 👯 I’m looking to collaborate on front-end projects
-- 📫 How to reach me: https://www.linkedin.com/in/leonardo-geraldino-da-silva-011840134/
+- 📫 How to reach me: https://www.linkedin.com/in/leonardogeraldinodasilva
 - ⚡ Fun fact: I love soccer ⚽ and calisthenics 🏋️‍♂️💪.
 Maybe I'll be a rockstar someday 🤟🎸

 <br>